astronomer/airflow-guides/guides/data-quality.md

 The Great Expectations documentation offers a [step-by-step tutorial](https://docs.greatexpectations.io/docs/tutorials/getting_started/tutorial_overview) for this setup.
 Additionally, to use Great Expectations with Airflow, you have to install the [Great Expectations provider package](https://registry.astronomer.io/providers/great-expectations).

 When using Great Expectations, Airflow task logs show only whether the suite passed or failed.
-To get a [detailed report](https://docs.greatexpectations.io/docs/terms/data_docs/) on the checks that were run and their results, you can view the HTML files located in `great_expecations/uncommitted/data_docs/local_site/validations` in any browser.
+To get a [detailed report](https://docs.greatexpectations.io/docs/terms/data_docs/) on the checks that were run and their results, you can view the HTML files located in the `great_expecations/uncommitted/data_docs/local_site/validations` directory in any browser.

 ## Data lineage and data quality